Download our Warranty, Care & Maintenance guide here.

 Depending on your style purchased, there may be additional steps we can utilize to clean your stain.
 Email us at email@example.com.
 You will need to know the style name or number of the carpet you purchased and the nature of the stain you have encountered.
 Based on that information, we can recommend a course of action to improve your stain.

 Because of our operational efficiencies and the way we make our PureColor® solution-dyed polyester, we use considerably less energy to make our carpets and 50% less oil than piece-dyed nylon carpets.
-We also avoid using over 500 million gallons of water a year because we don’t use water to dye our carpets.
 The dye is inserted into molten polymer during the fiber manufacturing process.
 PureColor uses 30% less energy, emits 42% less greenhouse gases and uses 87% less water to produce.

 Carpets, like many products in the home, can give off a very slight odor when first installed.
 This odor is a result of the latex (rubber) backing system that holds the carpet tufts to the backing.
 It normally dissipates within a few days.
 A persistent urban legend is that this odor is formaldehyde.
 That is not true.
-No formaldehyde has been used in the manufacturing of carpet since 1975.
+Formaldehyde has not been used in the carpet manufacturing since 1975.
 The Carpet and Rug Institute has a program to test and ensure that carpets pass a series of stringent tests called the Green Label Plus Program.
 All of the carpets we manufacture pass the requirements of this program.
 Get more details on this program here.